WordPress Categories vs Tags

 Thoughts on any of this?
 Share your category/tag stories below.

 With over a decade of experience in business leadership and creating traditional content for an online voice, which includes ghost writing for major publications, Ron Lieback is the Head of Content Marketing at LSEO.
-If you’d like to get published on major publications like Forbes, Inc., Fast Company, and AMEX OPEN, contact us below.
+If you’d like to get published on major publications like Forbes, Inc., Fast Company, and AMEX OPEN, contact us at 877-778-1749.